lightningtgc/es6-coding-style/es6-coding-style-en.md

 }
 ```

-- 6.2 Class members should be defined in the following subsequent order:
+- 6.2 Class methods **should** be defined in the following subsequent order:

   - `constructor`

   - public `get/set` public getters and setters，`set` should only take one argument

-  - public methods (Use `camelCase` for naming)
+  - public methods (Use `lowerCamelCase` for methods naming)

   - private `get/set` private getters and setters. (with a `_` prefix)